samplesn08/web-Sprint-Challenge-User-Interface-and-Git/README.md

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

-It works on the cross axis
+It works on the cross axis.

 5. Explain why git is valuable to a team of developers.

 Git allows a developer to pull down a project and work on it without affecting the project or their teammates work by created their own branch.
 Once they complete the work on their own branch, it can be pushed back up and reviewed for bugs and errors before it is merged with the main project.
-Git also allows developers to revert back to an older version of the code, in case there was an issue with a recent update.
+Git also has version-control, which allows developers to revert back to an older version of the code, in case there was an issue with a recent update.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.